Artian-Techs/adonis-breadcrumbs/docs/guide/standalone_file.md

 ## Resource routes

 Titles for resource routes can also be defined in a separate file.
-However, the full route names (i.e with all prefixes), must be as keys.
+However, full routes names (i.e with all prefixes), must be used as keys.

 ```typescript
 // start/routes.ts